AmzyTrio/python-microservices-devops/README.md

 touch mylib/__init__.py
 touch mylib/logic.py
 touch main.py
-3) Populate Makefile ( to articulate all the different things we need to do for our project)
+3) Populate Makefile (to articulate all the different things we need to do for our project) Populated all the dependecies in the requirements.txt file.
+Then within the make file within install wrote the below to install the dependencies. pip install -r requirements.txt make install (run this command to install)
+    To freeze the dependency version numbers, use command 'pip freeze' to see the current versions and then update the requirements.txt file.